-On ALR’s about page, Nick relates: “I started All Language Resources because I was trying to figure out which resources I should use for studying Chinese and it was far more difficult than it needed to be.
+On ALR’s about page, Nick relates: “I started ALR because I was trying to figure out which resources I should use for studying Chinese and it was far more difficult than it needed to be.
 There are tons of different courses, apps, podcasts, websites and so on, but it was hard to figure out which ones I should actually spend my time (and sometimes money) to use.”

 “Nearly every website I came across that had reviews or recommendations felt dishonest.
 And, the longer I’ve been running this site, the more I realize just how shady many of these other websites can be.”

-“There are lots of really cool resources for language learners online with more coming out constantly.
+“There are lots of really cool resources for learners online with more coming out constantly.
 There are also some insanely overpriced resources that aren’t as good as free alternatives.
 But because many people earn money by referring others to these overpriced and poor-quality resources, those are the ones that you constantly hear about.”

 “Since generally reviews are made to sell and not to inform, you often end up with the vague feeling that you should try the product”

 Then comes the point I made about an author’s overall product rating habits: “My goal with this site is to always recommend the best resource, regardless of whether or not I can make money from referrals.
 There are far too many sites that rate every resource as a 9.5/10 or higher.
-Thus far, after having reviewed around 50 resources, the average rating on All Language Resources is around a 7.5/10.”
+Thus far, after having reviewed around 50 resources, the average rating on ALR is around a 7.5/10.”

 Since generally reviews are made to sell and not to inform, you often end up with the vague feeling that you should try the product.
 Even if there’s a free trial, you still need to spend time to try it yourself.
 Nick also expressed frustration with inconclusive reviews: “Far too often I read an article or a review and end up learning hardly anything about what it’s like to actually use that resource.
 My goal is that every post on this site will be the most in-depth and honest one that you’ll find.”

-I also like it that ALR’s visitors are not distracted by freebies like useless “study tips” that language gurus scatter on their pages like baits to build up mailing lists.
+I also like it that ALR’s visitors are not distracted by freebies like useless “study tips” that gurus scatter on their pages like baits to build up mailing lists.
 The side column on ALR reads: “I don’t have a lame ebook to offer you.
 Sorry.
 Signup if you’d like to receive the occasional email when we find cool new resources or discounts worth knowing about.”

-Is Italian worth learning?
+How to learn Italian fast?
+Or, is Italian worth learning?
 This is probably one of those questions which really needs a context.

 The general answer is that any language, not only Italian, is good to learn.
 What’s worth and what’s not really depends upon the circumstances, interests, and the needs of the person in question.